Licensed vehicles can only be driven by holders of 'private hire' or hackney carriage drivers' licences.

 It is the legal responsibility of anyone who drives, controls or manages licensed vehicles to prevent people from smoking in them.

 Anyone who does not comply with the smoke-free law is committing a criminal offence and individuals who smoke in a smoke-free place are liable to a £50 fixed penalty notice.

-For more information, please visit our webpages on Smoke-free.
+For more information, please visit our webpage on smoke-free businesses.